merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Get gene database

-To generate a gene database, anvi'o offers creating one when `anvi-interactive` is started in `--gene-mode`, or alternatively with the program `anvi-gen-gene-level-stats-databases`.
+To generate a gene database, anvi'o offers to create one when `anvi-interactive` is started in `--gene-mode`, or alternatively with the program `anvi-gen-gene-level-stats-databases`.
 We will use the latter here because we need it for many reference genomes.

 The basic command is
 ```bash